 EZAudioCut – Audio Editor Lite

-If you are looking for an app that records audio and has the ability to edit the sound waves precisely, the EZAudioCut app (link to check it out at the App Store) is a great choice.
+If you are looking for an app that records audio and has the ability to edit the sound waves precisely, the EZAudioCut app is a great choice.
 Some of the features include:

 - Edit with precision

 - Merge audio

 - Export your recordings with multiple formats such as m4a, aac, mp2, mp3, wav, mov, mp4 and more